Dyspanopeus texanus: Overview

-The Texas Mud Crab (Dyspanopeus texanus) are an organism that is found in the phylum Arthropoda, subphylum Crustacea, order of Decapoda, and finally in the newly erected superfamily: Xanthiadae.
-This new family was adopted before the 2000s by crustacean workers and has continued to gain acceptance over the last few decades.
+Dyspanopeus texanus are found in the phylum Arthropoda, subphylum Crustacea, order of Decapoda, and superfamily Xanthiadae.
+This Xanthiadae superfamily was adopted before the 2000s by crustacean workers and has continued to gain acceptance over the last few decades.
 However, some other crustacean scientists have pointed out the inconsistent criteria upon which generic distinctions of xanthoid crabs are based.
 The differences between carapaces (shell) and cheliped (distinct, large claw appendage) morphology remain unclear.
 It is because of this, and the lack of information about the larval and postlarval stages of certain xanthoids that the families distinguishing different xanthoids have shifted so much over time.

-Physical Description
+Physical description

 The Dyspanopeus texanus have a generally similar body to many other crustaceans.
 Its main carapace is a hexagonal shape with rivets on the sides closest to its eyes.
 D. texanus has four appendages on each side of its body, which are used for walking and swimming.
 There is a fifth appendage on each side of the crab closest to its eyes, which are called the chelipeds.
 These appendages have a relatively medium to small sized claw at the ends of them, which are used to attack prey.
 In many other species of crabs, one of these main claws are usually extremely large and are used to fight other males in order to gain the attention of females for mating.

 Distribution

 The Dyspanopeus texanus are also one of the most abundant and dominant crab species in the coastal lagoons of southwestern Gulf of Mexico, including Términos, Tamiahua, and Madre.
-The Texas Mud Carbs are also known as euryhaline species, which means that they can adapt to wide ranges of salinity, which is why they have been historically found living on macroalgae, seagrasses, and submerged aquatic vegetation.
-In a study using different Carbon isotopes to determine the trophic levels of different xanthoid carbs, it found that D. texanus occupy the higher trophic levels in these ecosystems, meaning their diets are likely to consist of mostly primary producers like zooplankton and red algae.
+The Texas Mud Crabs are also known as euryhaline species, which means that they can adapt to wide ranges of salinity, which is why they have been historically found living on macroalgae, seagrasses, and submerged aquatic vegetation.
+In a study using different Carbon isotopes to determine the trophic levels of different xanthoid crabs, it found that D. texanus occupy the higher trophic levels in these ecosystems, meaning their diets are likely to consist of mostly primary producers like zooplankton and red algae.